snwh/moka-icon-theme/README.md

 > "[Moka Icons](http://snwh.org/moka)" by [Sam Hewitt](http://samuelhewitt.com/) is licensed under [CC-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/)

+This repository is a soft-fork of upstream that adds pull requests made upstream without needing to wait for a formal release upstream.
+The fourth . version number (e.g. 5.4.0.1) is this project specific - the first three . numbers (5.4.0) follow upstream release numbers.
+Please make all pull requests via upstream - not via this soft-fork.

 ## Downloading Moka

 Download instructions for all sorts of systems are available [here](https://snwh.org/moka/download).